AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 ### Prerequisites{#ims-migration-prerequisites}

-Before starting the migration process, you must reach out to your Adobe representative (Transition Manager) so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).
+Before starting the migration process, you must reach out to your Adobe Transition Manager so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).

 ### Key steps {#ims-migration-steps}

 Key steps for this migration are listed below:

-1. Adobe upgrades your environments to Campaign v8.5.2.
+1. Adobe upgrades your environments to Campaign Classic v7.3.5.
 1. After the upgrade, you can still create new users with both methods, as native user or with IMS.
 1. Your internal Campaign Administrator must add unique emails to all native users on the Campaign client console, and confirm to your Adobe Transition Manager once this is done.
 This step is detailed in [this section](#ims-migration-id).
 1. Work with Adobe to secure a date for Adobe to run automated migration for your non-technical users (operators) and product profiles.
 This step requires an hour window with no downtime to any of your instances.